littlehorse-enterprises/lh-quickstart-java/README.md

 Without further ado, let's run the example start-to-finish.

+If you haven't done so already, at this point go ahead and clone this repository to your local machine.

 ## Register Workflow

 Let's run the `Main` app with the `register` argument, which does two things: